Mmosier11/Mmosier11/README.md

 # Speak, Friend, and Enter.
 ### Welcome, I'm Max Mosier!
-Currently 🎓: I am currently pursuing a Bachelors of Science in Computer Science at Northern Arizona University. <br/> Location 🏠: Flagstaff, AZ <br/>
+Currently 🎓: Currently pursuing a Bachelors of Science in Computer Science at Northern Arizona University. <br/> Location 🏠: Flagstaff, AZ <br/>
 Future 🏢: Starting my career as a Front End Developer in August 2022 <br/>
 Dream 🎮: Ultimately looking to enter the Game Development industry <br />